SachaWheeler/sachawheeler.github.io/pipeline.md

 started for good reasons, and abandoned for equally good ones.
 Much is learned from unsuccessful projects!

+What I'm saying is these might never appear.

 Currently sitting on shelves:
 * a simple single channel digital radio for my father (who has Alzheimer's)
 * a simple two-channel digital radio for my mother (who does not have